Mayo One Helicopter — Staff

-Mayo One is staffed by at least two medical professionals.
-Crew configurations may consist of two critical-care flight nurses or a critical-care flight nurse and a critical-care flight paramedic.
-Neonatal and pediatric specialty teams from Mayo Clinic Hospital, Saint Marys Campus in Rochester are available when needed.
+Mayo One Helicopter is staffed by at least two medical professionals.
+Crew configurations may consist of two critical care flight nurses or a critical care flight nurse and a critical care flight paramedic.
+Neonatal and pediatric specialty teams from Mayo Clinic Hospital, Saint Marys Campus, in Rochester, Minnesota, are available when needed.

 The in-flight team is supported by specialists at Mayo Clinic in Rochester, Minnesota who are available for telephone or radio consultations.

-Mayo Clinic Hospital, Saint Marys Campus, in Rochester, Minnesota is an accredited adult and pediatric Level I Trauma Center.
+Mayo Clinic Hospital, Saint Marys Campus, is an accredited adult and pediatric Level I Trauma Center.
 This recognition by the American College of Surgeons designates health care facilities that have the resources and staff to deliver the level of care required for trauma patients.

-A Mayo Clinic emergency medicine specialist and a trauma surgeon oversee Mayo One.
-A pediatric consultant oversees pediatric care and a neonatologist oversees neonatal care.
+A Mayo Clinic emergency medicine specialist and a trauma surgeon oversee Mayo One Helicopter.
+A pediatric consultant oversees pediatric care, and a neonatologist oversees neonatal care.
 The doctors work with the paramedics, respiratory therapists and nurses to implement patient care protocols, monitor continuous quality improvement, and conduct and complete medical research.